 It took a long time for Tasmanians themselves to manage the little escape artists.
 In 1946, six devils were being held in Launceston’s City Park, before being shipped to Taronga Zoo in Sydney.
 Five burrowed under the concrete floor of their cage and only two were recaptured.

-In recent years the very existence of the devils has been threatened by the cruel spread of facial tumours.
+We all know that the very existence of the devils has been threatened in recent years by the cruel spread of facial tumours.
 The demise of the thylacine (caused almost entirely by man) is so deeply regretted that there has been an enormous effort to save the devils.
 Insurance communities have been established outside mainland Tasmanian and there are positive reports of a vaccine.
 Maybe all is not lost.

 JUST TOO CUTE

 FEEL FREE TO LEAVE A MESSAGE IN THE BOX BELOW.
 THERE IS A SIMPLE ANTI-SPAM TO COMPLETE BEFORE PRESSING ‘SUBMIT’.